 - Taurine is cytoprotective — it protects cells from damage by harmful substances.

-- Taurine is one of the most effective agents for protecting against toxic levels of glutamate.
+- Taurine is one of the most effective agents for protection against toxic levels of glutamate.

 Taurine in Energy Drinks: A Lot of Bull